-We have reviewed the accompanying consolidated statement of assets and liabilities of PennantPark Investment Corporation and Subsidiaries (the "Company"), including the consolidated schedule of investments, as of December 31, 2012, and the consolidated statements of operations, changes in net assets, and cash flows for the three months ended December 31, 2012 and 2011.
+We have reviewed the accompanying consolidated statement of assets and liabilities of PennantPark Investment Corporation and Subsidiaries (the "Company"), including the consolidated schedule of investments, as of March 31, 2013, the consolidated statement of operations for the three and six months ended March 31, 2013 and March 31, 2012, and the consolidated statement of changes in net assets and cash flows for the six months ended March 31, 2013 and 2012.
 These consolidated financial statements are the responsibility of the Company's management.

-We conducted our review in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-A review of interim financial information consists principally of applying analytical procedures and making inquires of persons responsible for financial and accounting matters.
-It is substantially less in scope than an audit conducted in accordance with the standards of the Public Company Accounting Oversight Board (United States), the objective of which is the expression of an opinion regarding the consolidated financial statements taken as a whole.
+We conducted our review in accordance with standards of the Public Company Accounting Oversight Board (United States).
+A review of interim financial information consists principally of applying analytical procedures and making inquiries of persons responsible for financial and accounting matters.
+It is substantially less in scope than an audit conducted in accordance with standards of the Public Company Accounting Oversight Board (United States), the objective of which is the expression of an opinion regarding the consolidated financial statements taken as a whole.
 Accordingly, we do not express such an opinion.